So you’ve just created your blog with WordPress. You’ve got a nice theme, added some plugins, and have published your first post.

-The Reading settings includes an option to “discourage” search engines from visiting your site, which you don’t want if traffic is important to you.
+The Reading settings include an option to “discourage” search engines from visiting your site, which you don’t want if traffic is important to you.
 GoDaddy’s CEO Bob Parsons tracks his ads daily via software that tracks traffic and customer conversions.
 Then, he uses that data to pull the advertising that isn’t working.

 Finally, consider permalinks.
-Using a date and name-based structure enables your visitors to browse content by year or month, while you get to use keywords in your titles that search engines can use for indexing purposes.
+Using date and name-based structure enables your visitors to browse content by year or month, while you get to use keywords in your titles that search engines can use for indexing purposes.
 Plugin developer and SEO guru Yoast recommends using just post titles, and he’s even developed a plugin to help you improve SEO on your site.